since1968/stat-blocks/homebrewery/src/gladiator.markdown

 ** Attack Save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

 ##### Murmillo Fighting Style
-You gain a +1 bonus to AC when you are wearing light armor.
+You gain a +1 bonus to AC when you are wearing light or medium armor weighing 20 pounds or less.

 When a creature you can see attacks you with a melee attack, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.